jrasmusson/swift-arcade/Animation/CoreAnimationIntro/README.md

 ## Keyframe animations

-To get full contorl over what happens in an animation and when use `CAKeyframeAnimation`.
+To get full control over what happens in an animation and when use `CAKeyframeAnimation`.

 Here is an example of how we can make a login form shake by moving the `position.x` of a textfield back and forth at specific times over a 0.4 sec duration.